2.4. Growth Rates Review¶

 \(\log \log 16 = \log 4 = 2\).

-Statement: Resource requirements for Algorithm \(\mathcal{A}\) grow slower than resource requirements for Algorithm \(\mathcal{B}\).
+Order Notation has practical limits.
+Consider this statement: Resource requirements for Algorithm \(\mathcal{A}\) grow slower than resource requirements for Algorithm \(\mathcal{B}\).
+Is \(\mathcal{A}\) better than \(\mathcal{B}\)?
+There are some potential problems with claiming so.

-How big must the input be?
+How big must the input be before it becomes true?

-Some growth rate differences are trivial Example: \(\Theta(\log^2 n)\) vs. \(\Theta(n^{1/10})\).
+Some growth rate differences are trivial.
+For example: \(\Theta(\log^2 n)\) vs. \(\Theta(n^{1/10})\).
 If \(n\) is \(10^{12} (\approx 2^{40})\) then \(\log^2 n \approx 1600\), \(n^{1/10} = 16\) even though \(n^{1/10}\) grows faster than \(\log^2 n\). \(n\) must be enormous (like \(2^{150}\)) for \(n^{1/10}\) to be bigger than \(\log^2 n\).

-There is the concept of a “Practicality Window”.
-In general, (1) we have limited time to solve a problem, and (2) input can only get so big before the computer chokes.
 Fortunately, algorithm growth rates are USUALLY well behaved, so that Order Notation gives practical indications.
 “Practical” is the keyword.
 We use asymptotics because they provide a simple model that usually mirrors reality.
 This is useful to simplify our thinking.